 2.8.1 Recommendation: Enact a law that provides child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.8.)

-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

 New York law does not provide age-appropriate juvenile court responses for all minors accused of engaging in juvenile or criminal conduct.
-While New York law extends juvenile court jurisdiction to all minors under 18 years of age, governing state statute establishes a minimum age of seven years for purposes of juvenile court jurisdiction and requires direct file in the Youth Part of the Superior Court in cases involving minors 13 years of age or older who are charged with certain felony offenses.
+While New York law establishes a minimum age of twelve years-seven years for specified crimes-for purposes of juvenile court jurisdiction and extends juvenile court jurisdiction to all minors under 18 years of age, state law requires direct file in the Youth Part12 of the Superior Court in cases involving minors 13 years of age or older who are charged with certain felony offenses.